d-krupke/cpsat-primer/README.md

 encounter fundamental issues with your model at this stage, it’s advisable to address these before proceeding to workhorse studies.

-> For code profiling, especially if you encounter issues before CP-SAT
-> optimization, [Scalene](https://github.com/plasma-umass/scalene) is a valuable
+> Occasionally, the primary performance bottleneck in your model may not be
+> CP-SAT but rather the Python segment where the model is being generated.
+In
-> tool.
-It's effective in pinpointing which parts of your Python code are
+> these instances, identifying the most resource-intensive parts of your Python
+> code is crucial.
+I have found the profiler
-> resource-intensive.
-My experience has shown Scalene to be particularly helpful
+> [Scalene](https://github.com/plasma-umass/scalene) to be well-suited to
-> for this purpose, among various profiling tools.
+> investigate and pinpoint these bottlenecks.

 #### Workhorse Studies: Conducting In-depth Evaluations